 The co-existence of many languages in Europe is a powerful symbol of the European Union's (EU) aspiration to be united in diversity, one of the cornerstones of the European project.
 Languages define personal identities, but are also part of a shared inheritance.

 The EU has promoted language learning across Europe for a long time.
-The arguments supporting ambitious education policies with regard to language learning are plentiful and have been laid down in various Commission policy documents
+The arguments supporting ambitious education policies with regard to language learning are plentiful

 - for society, it fosters cultural awareness, mutual understanding and social cohesion

 - for companies, workers with language and intercultural competences are a vital resource, helping businesses to succeed and grow in global markets

 The Erasmus+ programme

 Through the Erasmus+ programme, the EU offers many opportunities for people to improve their language skills by participating in education, training, youth and sport activities in another European country.

 The programme boosts language learning from an early age by enabling pupils, groups of pupils and classes in schools and vocational education and training institutions to study at a host school or take part in a traineeship in another European country.

 The 2021-2027 Erasmus+ programme has an estimated budget of €26.2 billion - nearly double that of the previous programme period.